Griselio Torresola

-Griselio Torresola Roura (July 19, 1925 – November 1, 1950) born in Jayuya, Puerto Rico, was one of two Puerto Rican nationalists from New York City who attempted to assassinate United States President Harry Truman on November 1, 1950.
+Griselio Torresola Roura (July 19, 1925 – November 1, 1950) was a Puerto Rican militant of the Nationalist Party.
+He and Oscar Collazo attempted to assassinate United States President Harry Truman on November 1, 1950.
 Torresola mortally wounded White House policeman Private Leslie Coffelt and wounded two other law enforcement officers.
 Torresola was killed by a return shot from Coffelt.

 Early life and political background

 Torresola was born in Jayuya, Puerto Rico.
 His family believed in the Puerto Rican independence cause.
 They had participated in many of the island's past revolts.
 At the age of 23 Torresola moved to New York City in August 1948 to gain work.
 He was employed by a New York stationery and perfume store.
 Affected by a separation from his first wife, he lost his job.
 A member of the Puerto Rican Nationalist Party, Torresola joined the New York City chapter of the party, where he met fellow Nationalist Oscar Collazo.

 He lived with his new love Carmen Dolores Otero, who was pregnant with their second child, and their young daughter Rebecca, on a welfare check of $125 a month.